 Though enrollment at the primary level is high, a large number of children drop out of school after primary level.
 Schools lack basic facilities and parents are not aware of the role education plays to help them break out of the cycle of poverty.
 Most children come from low income families where earning money is considered a priority.
-With the new academic year approaching many children are made to drop out and forced into child marriage and child labour.

 Since CRY works to activate services and change mindsets - the changes that are brought about are permanent.
 Communities not only demand improvement in facilities in schools but they also regularly monitor to ensure that the school maintains these standards.
 Families and children alike understand the importance of education and therefore attitudes change permanently as well.